GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding

 Visulizations

-we further present visualizations of the rendered depth and semantic maps of occupancy predictions in camera views.
+We further analyze GaussTR’s cross-modal consistency by visualizing rendered 2D depth and segmentation maps of Gaussian predictions.
 To improve interpretability, we apply color perturbations to the semantic maps to highlight the distribution of individual Gaussians and reveal how they collectively reconstruct the scene layout.
-Additionally, GaussTR exhibits impressive generalization capacity to novel and scarce categories, such as traffic lights and street signs.
-Owing to its visual-language alignment, GaussTR adapts seamlessly to these categories, generating prominent activations in the corresponding regions and further highlighting its versatility.
+Additionally, GaussTR exhibits impressive generalization capability to novel and scarce categories, such as traffic lights and street signs.
+Owing to its alignment with visual-language models, GaussTR can seamlessly adapt to these categories, generating prominent activations in corresponding regions and further validating its versatility.

 BibTeX